 Ziadeh warned that the international abandonment of the Syrian suffering gives a legitimate argument for ISIS recruitment.
 Ghanem concluded that US policy with regard to Syria has failed for several years; unless the US changes its policy, we will see continued extremism, continued violence, and continued suffering by the opposition and civilians due to Russian and regime attacks.

-The Arab Center Washington DC (ACW) is a bipartisan, non-profit 501 (c)(3) research organization founded in 2014 in Washington, DC.
-Its research activities focus on the Arab World and U.S. foreign policy in the Middle East.
+Arab Center Washington DC (ACW) is a nonpartisan, non-profit 501 (c)(3) research organization founded in 2014 in Washington, DC.
+Its research activities focus on the Arab World and US foreign policy in the Middle East.